Luke Lindoe: Businessman

 Lindoe returned to Medicine Hat in 1957 to enter the brick and tile industry.

 He joined the I-XL company of the Sissons brothers, which had gradually been expanding by taking over other companies.

 Lindoe was hired as director of research and mining, an area where I-XL was struggling, and turned the operation around.

 As a condition of employment Lindoe had a studio and then a gas kiln at the plant, where he developed his skills as a potter.

 Lindoe had been hired on the basis that he understood ceramics, but in fact he was a potter and his expertise was locating clay and its properties.

-In 1961 Lindoe and his first wife dissolved their marriage.
+In 1961 Lindoe and Vivian dissolved their marriage.
 In 1962 he married Gail Buckholz, a student at the Alberta College of Art.

 Their son Sebit was born in 1964, and Simon in 1968.

 In 1964 Lindoe left his job at I-XL Industries and used $5,000 cash and $5,000 of credit to launch Plainsman Clays, a company that would supply potter's clay to institutions.

 The company began as a one-person operation, although Lindoe got some help when needed from his son and daughter.

 The business grew fast, and in 1971 expanded into new premises.

 Lindoe sold Plainsman Clay in 1981.

 In 1979 the Luke Lindoe Library at the Alberta College of Art was named in Luke Lindoe's honor.

 In 1983 he relocated to Peachland, British Columbia.
 Later he moved back to Medicine Hat.

 Luke Orton Lindoe died in Medicine Hat on 4 December 2000 at the age of 87.